 The Eradicating Poverty Work Area are exploring way to better serve our brothers and sisters who have been incarcerated and to help them to be functional in society again.
 We are working with other prison ministries to understand the impact on our communities.
 REPORTS 59 We are also exploring opportunities to partner with groups that are focused on poverty in our communities.
 United Methodist Day at the General Assembly: This year was the 30th anniversary of United Methodist Day at the General Assembly.
-We partner with the Virginia Interfaith Center on Public Policy to hold the United Methodist Day at the General Assembly.
-Each year, United Methodist Day at the General Assembly is held on the first Thursday in February.
+We partner with the Virginia Interfaith Center on Public Policy to hold the United Methodist Day at the General Assembly is held on the first Thursday in February.
 We hold this event jointly with the United Methodist Women and the Conference Legislative Network.
 With emphasis this year on ending solitary confinement and a bill to better utilize refugee talent to strengthen our education system.
 We look forward to Bishop Sue Haupert-Johnson leadership in future years.